 - Camper cannot have been involved with juvenile detention within the past year

-- Camp cannot be court ordered; the camper and the parent must want to participate
+- Camp cannot be court ordered; the camper and caregiver(s) must want to participate

 If you know a child who meets the eligibility requirements and may benefit from this unique opportunity, please email us at CampHOPE@guilfordcountync.gov.